|

 for a few weeks that I had some cute groupie drawing things for

+me.
 Anyway, I asked another Finnish friend, Jussi Nikander

 (whom I also thought was a girl for a time when he started proofreading